 This 12-acre beautifully maintained community gathering place is filled with activity year-round.
-From toddler programs to our popular Park Kids after-school program and fitness to sporting activities, as well as numerous greening programs there is something for everyone...young and old.
-Most programs charge a nominal fee—and pre-registration is required.
+From toddler programs to our popular after-school parks and fitness to sporting activities, as well as, numerous greening programs [at the greenhouse] there is something for everyone.

 Discover the wonderful world of nature!
-Spark your curiosity and explore the fun & educational offerings at the Chicago Park District’s only park with a teaching greenhouse.
-Kids can get their hands dirty while enjoying the 3-season Harvest Garden youth program, Garden Buddies program for toddlers, environmental-themed projects and crafts, as well as various family workshops throughout the year.
-Plus, each spring the greenhouse hosts its annual plant sale for community gardeners.
+Spark your curiosity and explore the fun & educational offerings at the Chicago Park District’s only park with a teaching greenhouse, located within the grounds of Kilbourn Park.

 Created by the Irving Park District, Kilbourn Park takes its name from adjoining Kilbourn Street, named in honor of a small town located near the Wisconsin Dells.
 The Irving Park District had formed in 1910 to create and manage parks for its tree-lined, middle-class neighborhood.
 Fifteen years later, the district acquired the site for Kilbourn Park and improvements began.
 By the late 1920s, the park's recreational features included athletic fields, a running track, horseshoe and tennis courts, an 18-hole putting green, two playgrounds, a children's wading pool, a sand box, and penned-in rabbits.
 Kilbourn Park also had a fieldhouse, maintenance building, and greenhouse.
 A unique feature, the greenhouse was used to display tropical plants and to propagate outdoor plants for use throughout the entire Irving Park District.